Sustainability

 Complaints regarding human rights

-Further details of these complaints can be reviewed on the PTT website under the section titled Ethical Conducts.
+Further details of these complaints can be reviewed on the PTT website under the section titled Fair Operating Practices.

 Communications and trainingGRI410-1